trustwallet/developer/dapps/listing-guide.md

 Contributing a fee filters spam requests and ensures that there is more time to handle genuine submissions.

 More details are available on the [pull request fee](https://developer.trustwallet.com/add_new_asset/pr-fee) that explain how this fits in with Trust Wallet’s open-source ethos.

+**NOTE:** Paying the fee does not guarantee that your asset will be listed in the repository.

 ### Applying for the Trust Wallet Dapp Listing

 Adding your DApp to the official Trust Wallet listing provides users with a guarantee of the quality and service provided by your DApp.
 Not every project that is submitted to the listing is approved. *Upon review, a member of the Trust Wallet team will reach out with additional information or follow up questions if necessary*.